NETWAYS/icinga-installer/doc/07-Resources.md

 The parameters available for databases (types: mysql, pgsql, oracle, oci, mysql, ibm or sqlite) are explained in [icingaweb2::resource::database](https://github.com/Icinga/puppet-icingaweb2/blob/master/REFERENCE.md#icingaweb2resourcedatabase).

-Authentication to an LDAP or Active Director also requires an additional resource (type: ldap), the list of allowed or required parameters can be found in [icingaweb2::resource::ldap](https://github.com/Icinga/puppet-icingaweb2/blob/master/REFERENCE.md#icingaweb2resourceldap).
+Authentication to an LDAP or Active Directory server also requires an additional resource (type: ldap), the list of allowed or required parameters can be found in [icingaweb2::resource::ldap](https://github.com/Icinga/puppet-icingaweb2/blob/master/REFERENCE.md#icingaweb2resourceldap).

 ```yaml
 icingaweb2::resources: